sinseman44/koolnova-BMS-Integration/README.md

 Some options are still numeric because the public Modbus table documents the encoding but not always the user-facing meaning.

-### Koolnova 2.0 advanced services

-The integration provides advanced services for the Koolnova v2 opening-angle command registers:

-- `koolnova_bms.set_v2_opening_angle`: send the opening-angle command for one zone.
-- `koolnova_bms.get_v2_last_opening_angle`: return the last targeted zone and angle command currently stored in `40080` and `40081`.

-These are exposed as services instead of per-zone state entities because the Koolnova v2 Modbus table does not provide a persistent angle value for each zone.
-Registers `40080` and `40081` only store the last targeted zone and angle command for zones Z1-Z8 and Z9-Z16.
-For `40081`, the target-zone nibble is interpreted relative to the Z9-Z16 block, so nibble `3` represents Z12.

-Service fields:

-- `zone_id`: Koolnova zone number, from 1 to 16.
-- `angle`: opening angle, one of 45, 60, 75 or 90.
-- `entry_id`: optional Home Assistant config entry ID, required only when multiple Koolnova v2 controllers are loaded.

-For `get_v2_last_opening_angle`, `zone_id` is optional.
-When provided, the response indicates whether the last command stored for that register block currently targets that zone.

 ## Number

 The `number` platform is used for numeric configuration values.
 Koolnova 2.0 adds the following advanced number entities: